24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 With its dark stone exterior, it feels more European than Latin American and more Gothic than Baroque.

-The church was originally supposed to be built in Mexico City, but because the ground there wasn’t hard and stable enough, the cathedral was moved to Puebla.
+The church was supposed to be built in Mexico City, but because the ground there wasn’t hard and stable enough, the cathedral was moved to Puebla.

 interior of Cathedral of Puebla